ejwillemse/BAN313/chapter1.md

 In this exercise we will use a _new_ sample of products and their prices from Company A and B and conduct the hypothesis.
 The new sample is available in the `product_comparison` dataframe.

 For this question, you need to semi-manually calculate a 98% confidence interval to compare Company A and B, and then make a final recommendation on which company to choose.
-Note that the you have to use R's built in functions to calculate the critical t-value for the margin of error.
-You cannot use the probability tables.
-[This website](http://www.cyclismo.org/tutorial/R/confidence.html?highlight=confidence%20interval) illustrates how to do so in R. Take special note of the required confidence levels in the examples, and what they then put into the R functions.
-There is some manipulation that takes place first.

 Thereafter you have to use the built in function, `t.test` to check if your answer makes sense.
 See [this website](http://www.cyclismo.org/tutorial/R/pValues.html) for more information on using the function, and remember that we are dealing with paired data.

+Part of statistical inference is determining confidence intervals for population parameters.
+To do so, we would first decide on a confidence level, then determine the associated critical $z^*$ or $t_{df}^*$ value, calculate the Margin of Error (ME), and then calculate the interval.

+Same as before, we would rather want to use R to determine the critical $z^*$ or $t_{df}^*$ values, instead of reading it from probability tables.
+To do so, we can use the `qt` (for the normal distribution) and `qnorm` (for the $t$ distribution).
+Thereafter we can use the ME and confidence interval formulas.

+The [following web-based tutorial](http://www.cyclismo.org/tutorial/R/confidence.html?highlight=confidence%20interval) describes in detail and with examples how the confidence intervals can be calculated.

+Take special note of the required confidence levels in the examples, and what they then put into the R functions.
+There is some manipulation that takes place first.

+Some things to watch out for.

+First, when using `qt` and `qnorm`, does it return a positive or negative value?
+There are different ways of calculating the critical value, but make sure that $z^*$ and $t_{df}^*$ is ultimately positive, otherwise your confidence interval will be the wrong way around, i.e. (upper value, lower value) instead of (lower value, upper value).

+Second, you have to carefully decide on the value to use in the `qt` and `qnorm` functions.
+Similar to the probability tables, the `qt` and `qnorm` functions return the $Z$ and $T$ values that gives the area to the _left_ of these values equal to a specified probability.
+For a 95% confidence interval, we need the area to the left of $-z^*$ plus the area to the right of $z^*$ in the normal distribution to be equal to 5%.
+Therefore the area to the left should be equal to 2.5%, and the area to the right also equal to 2.5%.

+Some pre-calculations are therefore required to figure out what to plug into  `qt` and `qnorm` to get the right $z^*$ and $t_{df}^*$ values.

+Once you have gone through the tutorial do the following:

 *** =instructions